jariarkko/drop-tracer/README.md

     --zsize               The z size (height) of the model in units --input               Input model file
     --output              Output model or image file
+    --seed		  Provide a random seed, which may be needed when if test runs need to be repeated deterministically

     Options used with --create-rock: